lmao420blazeit/Tribals-Wars-World-Data-Scrapper/README.md

 # Tribals-Wars-World-Data-Scrapper
 Tribal Wars world data scrapper rekindled and updated from the tw_bot repository.
 The module is built around a single class 'World', 7 methods and 1 property.
+It uses the world "br130", "pt103" as input.
+It should work for every country.

 There are 5 fundamental data types:
 - object.get_player() -> players json